 Data protection laws recognise certain categories of personal information as sensitive and therefore requiring greater protection, for example information about your health, ethnicity and religion.

 We do not usually collect sensitive data about you unless there is a clear and valid reason for doing so and data protection laws allow us to.
-For example, we may ask for your health information if you are taking part in one of our running events.
+For example, we may ask for your health information if you have contacted our helpline and your health information is relevant to your enquiry; or we may ask all new employees and volunteers to complete a criminal convictions declaration.

 Where appropriate, we will make it clear why we are collecting this type of information and what it will be used for.